AstroBrandt/ALeCS/README.md

 > [!NOTE]
 > Using the orbitals directly is preferable for those wishing to use the cross sections outside the energy range in the raw data, to avoid extrapolation issues.

 Finally, we include chemical networks for the ionization chemistry in both the [UMIST](http://udfa.ajmarkwick.net/index.php) and [KIDA](https://kida.astrochem-tools.org/) formats.
-For each format, there are two possible networks, one using a Voyager-like spectrum (**L**) and one using a "High" proton spectrum to reproduce diffuse gas measurements (**H**).

 ## Database Format
 The database folders are described as follows: